The Strange Intimacy Of Meeting People While Traveling

 Not charisma.

-Not being extroverted.
+Not being naturally outgoing.

 Just openness.

-The willingness to start conversations.
+The willingness to start a conversation.

-To remain curious about people.
+To stay curious about people.

 Previous